keboola/blog/_posts/2018-10-11-gorila-mobil-data-driven-business.md

 title: Gorila Mobil - Data-Driven Business
 layout: post
 categories: customer-stories
-date: 2018-10-11 00:00:00 +0000
+date: 2014-11-18 14:53:23 +0000
-perex: 'In July 2014, O2 announced that it had acquired Gorila Mobil (virtual mobile operator).
-Gorila approached us at Keboola a couple of months before their official launch.
+perex: 'Gorila approached us at Keboola a couple of months before their official launch.
   They had one goal: “We need to have a data-driven company and we want you to help us set it up.” '
 user: pavel-dolezal
 coverphoto: ''
 coverphoto_slider: ''

 ---
-## Gorila Mobil - Data-Driven Business

 by [Petr Šimeček](http://blog.keboola.com/author/4010)

 In July 2014, [O2 announced](http://byznys.ihned.cz/c1-62479960-kellnerova-o2-koupila-preprodejce-tarifu-gorila-mobil-zakaznici-to-pry-nepociti) that it had acquired Gorila Mobil (virtual mobile operator).
 Gorila approached us at Keboola a couple of months before their official launch.
 They had one goal: “We need to have a data-driven company and we want you to help us set it up.”

 The brain behind Gorila is [Roman Novacek](https://www.linkedin.com/in/novacekroman), a brain that works a bit differently than yours or mine.

-### _18 months ago_
+## 18 months ago

 It was the morning of April 23rd 2013 and I was on my way to one of the largest tech hubs - TechSquare to see Roman.
 Back then Roman had started a company called Tarifomat which was offering its customers a way to find the best mobile operator deal and help them switch.
 Honestly, Tarifomat was a great idea with a very difficult execution path.
 Their sales funnel is verrrry long.
 Basically they get paid only a ½ year after the client switches and only in the case that he doesn’t cancel beforehand.
 The path to getting paid is paved with unexpected traps like “the courier that was delivering the SIM card hasn’t found the address” and similar issues.
 A perfect fit for us if the client could increase their margins by 30x.
 We rolled up our sleeves and proceeded with the project.
 It was a success.
 It had to be, our VP of Propaganda [wrote](http://tomcupr.cz/post/40834805363/jak-gooddata-a-keboola-meni-muj-zivot) that companies can count on us and we have to honor that promise.